Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 1. Introduction

-Digital cameras didn't cope well with fine details and delicate color nuances in the past.
-Many couldn't set the exposure or measure the white balance well, and technologies like anti-aliasing and noise reduction removed most of the fine details.
-Lenses designed for digital cameras were in short supply, and many photographers settled on a solution with adapters.
-Photographers accepted that digital cameras were a compromise, and image editors like Photoshop formed the bridge between the image captured with the camera and the final edited photo.
+Digital cameras didn't cope well with fine detail and delicate color nuances in the past.
+Many had limited exposure or white balance measuring capabilities, and technologies like anti-aliasing and noise reduction removed much of the finer details.
+Lenses (APC and FF) designed for digital cameras were in short supply, and many photographers settled on older lenses or a solution with adapters.
+Photographers knew that digital cameras were a compromise, and image editors like Photoshop were the bridge between the image captured and the final edited photo.

-Did image editing hold its position as an enabler for digital photography?
+Did image editing maintain its position as an enabler of digital photography?
 Some photographers find it rewarding to create the final image in the camera.
-Should photographers have the skills to create their own image style in the camera?
+Should photographers develop the skills to create their own image style in the camera?
 What do people see when they study your photos?

 Olympus EM5 II with Lumix 35-100mm f2.8 - ISO200, f5.6, 1/250 (Un-edited EM5 II jpeg )

 Each photographer needs a unique photography style and brand.
 With photography style, I mean both the image from the camera and any raw conversion or image editing.
 This is one of the best ways to differentiate your photography from others.
-Your photography style will become the link between the results with your camera and your unique image editing style with Workspace.
+Your photography style will become the link between the results from your camera and your unique image editing style in Workspace or Photoshop.

 Cameras are designed to provide neutral colors.
 For example, digital cameras use a standard Gamma curve, fixed White Balance options, and neutral contrast and saturation values.
-Many photographers think they capture neutral photos with these default "settings."
-This is not 100% correct because they are designed to give an average or neutral output for a wide range of applications.
+Many photographers think they capture neutral photos with these default camera "settings."
+This is not 100% true because they are designed to give an average output for a wide range of applications.

 Analog photography is similar.
-I used to give my personal preferences to the developers when I gave them my film roles.
-They would apply my "Photoshop" adjustments in the machine that developed my film roles.
-The result was my analog photos had my own unique style...
+I used to give my personal preferences to a film developer when handing them my film roles.
+They applied their "Photoshop" adjustments to the film development machine.
+The photos I received back from them did not express my own unique photography style...

-We learn the following from this example.
-Knowledge is an enabler and allows us to manage the sensor and the camera's performance.
-The camera's focus point (tilt) and the FL of the lens influence the camera's exposure measurements.
+What did we learn from these examples?
+Knowledge is an enabler that lets us manage the sensor's ISO-to-SNR ratio.
+The camera's focus point (up and down tilt) and the FL of the lens influence the camera's exposure reading.
 It's possible to capture these photos without clipping the highs or lows.
-The first step is to master your WB and exposure values and personalize your image style.
+The first step is to master WB and exposure readings and to personalize your image style.

 2. Considering extremes and having a personalized style

 The following image was well-exposed.
 That means it's possible to recover the highlights and shadows.
 My aim was to maximize image information.
 The result is a "flat" image which is not a truthful replica of the original scene.
-The advantage of using Olympus cameras is that Workspace uses the same settings as the camera.
-This allows us to tweak our camera setting with Workspace.
+The advantage of using Olympus cameras is Workspace allows us to tweak the camera's settings.
+This allows us to tweak our camera settings on a PC.

 Many photographers will push the shadows and highlight sliders for more image details.
 Their goal is maximum dynamic range versus a truthful replica of the original scene.
-The result is a "flat" looking image.
-One of the best-kept secrets of using Olympus is to have it right the first time.
+The result is a "flat" looking image that needs more corrections or editing steps.
+One of the best-kept secrets of using Olympus is to get it right in the camera.
+Study the image signal path in this article.

 The Enhanced Raw file was converted in Workspace, and the 16-bit Tiff file was prepped in Photoshop.

 The illustration below shows the camera jpeg and the converted and edited raw file.
-I pushed the highlights and shadows hard to get more image details.
-You will see this image style does not have natural contrasts.
+I pushed the highlights and shadows hard for more shadow details.
+You will see this image style does not have that natural "painting with light" characteristic.
 Residential photographers typically need more highlight and shadow details and will push harder if clients ask for more image information.

-The ongoing dynamic range debate and camera reviews challenge photographers unnecessarily.
-For example, social media creators are some of the most sensitive audiences.
-Do you remember the flat or "pastel" looking images that were popular with pink or orange overlays on Instagram?
+The ongoing dynamic range debate and reviews negatively influence people's photography style.
+For example, social media posters are some of the most conforming creatures.
+(They all bend down to the camera when they VLOG) Do you remember the flat "pastel" looking colors and images that were popular on Instagram with their neutral pink or orange overlays?
+Everyone looked the same...

 3. How to pre-edit what you see in the WorkSpace Live View mode

-It's good to consider the following as your own image style develops.
-We learned Olympus cameras and WorkSpace use the same image-processing engine.
-This enables us to create and test image profiles with WorkSpace.
+It's good to consider the following as your own image style grows.
+We learned that Olympus cameras and WorkSpace use the same image-processing software.
+This enables us to develop our personal photo style in WorkSpace.
+Editing with Workspace means learning how to tweak your camera settings.
+That simply means I will get similar result when using the same settings with my Pen F or E-P7.

-We also learned the final camera Live View display is replicated in WorkSpace when we activate our camera setting in Workspace.
+We also learned our final camera Live View display is replicated in WorkSpace via our Enhanced Raw Files.
 WorkSpace uses our camera settings when we convert the Enhanced Raw File.
-This enables us to check and change our camera settings with Workspace.
-This is different from randomly adjusting random sliders in Lightroom or Photoshop...
+This enables us to check and tweak our camera settings in Workspace.
+This information is huge.
+This is different from randomly using sliders in Lightroom or Photoshop.
+What does paid social media advisors say?
+They will say that is not correct because the camera's contrast setting is not in Workspace.
+WHY?

 This "processed" jpeg file is directly from the EM5 II (see my camera settings below).
 It's possible to edit these settings in WS.

-Here is the "image profile" that I used in the above EM5 II image:-
+Here is the settings or "image profile" I used for the above EM5 II image:-

 • Exposure compensation +2/3 EV (ETTR)